🌜

 • C7(a) A controller may make no more than four additional connections to the VATSIM Network to provide an airport voice ATIS at facilities which have an ATIS in real life.
 There must be an accompanying text version, which shall always be in English.
 The ATIS shall be formatted in accordance with the ATC Frequency and Information Management Policy.

-• C7(b) A controller may make one additional connection to the VATSIM Network as an observer through towerview functionality of an approved pilot client.
+• C7(b) A controller or an observer may make one additional connection to the VATSIM Network as an observer through towerview functionality of an approved client.
 This additional connection shall be for the sole purpose of connecting a flight simulator to the network for an air traffic control tower view.
-The connection shall be made as an observer in the format of โ€œ(CID)_TVโ€ and shall not perform any action beyond connecting a flight simulator to the network.
-The airport chosen shall be a controlled airport under the controllerโ€™s purview with an operating control position.
+The connection shall be made as an observer in the format of “(CID)_TV” and shall not perform any action beyond connecting a flight simulator to the network.
+When used by an air traffic controller, the airport chosen shall be a controlled airport under the controller’s purview with an operating control position.

 • C8 Controllers shall set an appropriate visibility range for their position.
 The maximum ranges for a given position are as follows: